AshleyJSheridan/maverick/docs/readme.md

 Don't worry about creating many calls to the <code>getInstance</code> method, as the class is a singleton and only initiates one instance of itself.

-At the moment, the <code>get_config()</code> method can only return values one level deep in the config array, but there are plans to extend this to be more flexible.

 ##<a name="routing"></a> Routing
 The routing in MaVeriCk is fairly flexible, and allows you to route different types of request to different controllers or controller methods.